arsany/CloudFormation-ELB-ASG-CloudWatch/README.md

 REQUIREMENTS
-•VPC with private/public subnets and all required dependent infrastructure (DO NOT USE THEDEFAULT VPC) •ELB to be used to register web server instances oInclude a simple health check to make sure the web servers are responding oThe health check should automatically replace instances if they are unhealthy, and theinstances should come back into service on their own
+•VPC with private/public subnets and all required dependent infrastructure (DO NOT USE THEDEFAULT VPC) •ELB to be used to register web server instances Include a simple health check to make sure the web servers are responding The health check should automatically replace instances if they are unhealthy, and theinstances should come back into service on their own
-•Auto Scaling Group and Launch Configuration that launches EC2 instances and registers themto the ELB oEstablish a minimum, maximum, and desired server count that scales up/down based ona metric of your choice (and be able to demonstrate a scaling event)
+•Auto Scaling Group and Launch Configuration that launches EC2 instances and registers themto the ELB Establish a minimum, maximum, and desired server count that scales up/down based ona metric of your choice (and be able to demonstrate a scaling event)
 •Security Group allowing HTTP traffic to load balancer from anywhere (not directly to theinstance(s)) •Security Group allowing only HTTP traffic from the load balancer to the instance(s) •Remote management ports such as SSH and RDP must not be open to the world